SanabriaRusso/uptime-service-backend/src/itn_uptime_analyzer/README.md

 -----------

-Assuming you are in the Nix shell described in the main directory READEME, enter this directory and type:
+Assuming you are in the Nix shell described in the main directory README, enter this directory and type:

     $ go build